GlennVL-AP/cpp-programming-slides/slides/session_00_docker/index.md

 ---

-Dockerfile can be added to version control!
+A Dockerfile can be added to version control!

 ---

-* I don't want to figure out which tools I need.
-The project should provide a list. ✅
+* I don't want to figure out which tools I need &mdash; the project should provide a list. ✅
-* I don't want to install the tools system wide to avoid conflicts with other versions for other projects. ✅
+* I don't want to install the tools system-wide, to avoid version conflicts. ✅

 ---